dimmig/pizza-next/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request!